youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ```

 We can see multiple services accounts as well as computers accounts.

-But we can see that the accounts "Administrator" and "arthur" were connected.
+__We can indentify the accounts "Administrator" and "arthur" as suspicious as they are the only "human account".__

 Let’s search for a bigger window (3 and 4 am) :